Krishna Water Disputes Tribunal: KWDT II Draft Award

 The second Krishna Water Dispute Tribunal gave its draft verdict on 31 December 2010.
 The allocation of available water was done according to 65% dependability, considering the records of flow of water for past 47 years.
 According to KWDT II, Andhra Pradesh got 1001 TMC of water, Karnataka 911 TMC and Maharashtra 666 TMC.
 Next review of water allocations will be after the year 2050.

 KWDT-2 has allocated entire average water (2578 TMC) yield in the river among states except 16 TMC which is to be let downstream of Prakasam Barrage near Vijayawada to the Sea as minimum environmental flows.
 There is no water allocation for the purpose of salt export to the sea.
 When rain water comes in contact with the soil, it picks up some salts in dissolved form from the soil.
 The total amount of dissolved salts contained in the river water has to reach sea without accumulating in the river basin.
 This process is called "salt export".
 If all the water is utilised without letting adequate water to the Sea, the water salinity / total dissolved salts (TDS) would be so high making it unfit for human, cattle and agriculture use.
 Higher Sodium in comparison with Calcium and Magnesium elements or presence of residual sodium carbonate in irrigation water would convert the agriculture lands into fallow sodic alkaline soil.
-The low lands of Andhra Pradesh would be effected by alkalinity and salinity if adequate salt export is not taking place.
+The low lands of Andhra Pradesh including groundwater would be effected by alkalinity and salinity if adequate salt export is not taking place.

 The uplands of Krishna River basin located in Maharashtra and Karnataka are situated on the Deccan Traps which comprises thick seems of basalt rock formations.
 Basalt rock is prone to chemical weathering contributing more TDS to the river water.
 Water is not safe for drinking if the TDS exceeds 500 mg/L. The average yearly salt export requirement is nearly 12 million tons in Krishna basin area up to Prakasam Barrage.
 At least 850 TMC water is required for salt export purpose to maintain water TDS below 500 mg/L. This is including 360 TMC of Krishna River water being used outside the Krishna basin in AP.
 This water used outside the basin area is also serving the salt export purpose since salts are transferred outside the basin.
 Thus another 490 TMC is to be let to the sea for salt export purpose.
 If salt export and environmental needs are considered, no further water allocation is feasible by KWDT-2 in excess of water use allocations made by KWDT-1 earlier.
 Ultimately, the Krishna River basin would be net importer of water from the adjoining rivers such as Godavari River in Andhra Pradesh and west flowing rivers in Karnataka.
 Then the total salt load generated in Krishna basin shall be discharged directly into the Sea by releasing more than 850 tmc water to the downstream of Prakasam Barrage to maintain water salinity below 500 ppm.